gregology/gregology.github.io/codex.md

 ### Beliefs about Society

-- Race & ethnicity are unhelpful social constructs
+- Race & ethnicity are illegitimate & unhelpful social constructs
 - Cultural traits & norms exist, cultures do not
 - Verbal purity is not social change
 - Friendship is the best way to overcome bigotry